 Container Number Recognition System

 Computer vision has been used to recognize container numbers automatically.
-The number recognition is used to automatically detect and locate containers in large-scale areas.
+Number recognition is used to automatically detect and locate containers in large-scale areas.
 Regular security cameras provide a visual image that is pre-processed and fed into an ML model.
 The visual container recognition is highly scalable and contactless, hence providing a method to track containers of different parties efficiently.

 Good localization systems